pymovements/pymovements/docs/source/contributing/contributing-code.rst

 pip install -e .
 ```

-If you have a problem e.g. `command not found: pip`, check whether you have activated a virtual environment.
+If you have a problem e.g. `command not found: pip`, check whether you have activated a virtual
+environment.

+.. _create-branch:

 Creating a Branch
 ^^^^^^^^^^^^^^^^^